School Programs & Field Trips

 NGSS: K-LS1-1, K-ESS2-1, K-ESS2-2, K-ESS3-1

-Animal Abilities and Plant Parts
+Animal Adaptations and Plant Parts

 Every part of a plant or animal has a function to help it survive.
 By examining furs, skulls, plants, and seeds on our trails, as well as encounters with live animals, students will identify external parts and consider how these parts are used to meet basic needs.
 Students will also look at similarities and differences between offspring and parents, and how animal behavior can help offspring survive.
 Students will consider how we might copy these parts or behavior to design a solution to a human problem.